George Brenlin

 George Henry Brendlinger (October 10, 1927 – September 21, 1986) was an American actor.
 He was known for his starring role of Weasel Martin in the 1957 film Young and Dangerous.

 Brenlin was born in Pitcairn, Pennsylvania.
 He served in the United States Navy.
 He appeared as Jimmie Burke in an episode of the western television series The Deputy and as Coley Barnes in the legal drama television series Perry Mason.
 In 1956, he played a lead role in the Broadway play Pictures in the Hallway.
-Brenlin guest-starred in television programs including Gunsmoke, Bonanza, 12 O'Clock High, The Fugitive, Rawhide, Adam-12 (4 episodes), Columbo, Tales of Wells Fargo and The Californians.
+He guest-starred in television programs including Gunsmoke, Bonanza, 12 O'Clock High, The Fugitive, Rawhide, Adam-12 (4 episodes), Columbo, Tales of Wells Fargo and The Californians.

 Brenlin died on September 21, 1986, at the age of 58.
-He was buried in Riverside National Cemetery.
+He was buried at Riverside National Cemetery.